-ATTENTION: GENSCRIPTS CAN ONLY SERVE RESIDENTS IN OKLAHOMA AT THIS TIME.
+ATTENTION: GENSCRIPTS CAN ONLY SERVE RESIDENTS IN OKLAHOMA AND FLORIDA AT THIS TIME.

 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.